CityHallin/valheim_server/setup/unattended/README.md

 ## Unattended Setup Valheim Dedicated Server on Windows

-This script will install Valheim dedicated server on a Windows 10 or Windows 2016-2022 server system using Steam in an unattended manner.
-THis script is meant to be run by automation and not by end users.
+These scripts will install Valheim dedicated server on a Windows 10 or Windows 2016-2022 server system using Steam in an unattended manner.
+These scripts are meant to be run by automation and not by end users.
+The two versions of the script give the opportunity to install vanilla Valheim Dedicated Server or Valheim Dedicated Server with some mods.

 ## Before running this script